ni/nidaqmx-python/CONTRIBUTING.md

 $ poetry run sphinx-build -b html docs docs\_build
 ```

+# Branching Policy

+Active development for the next release occurs on the `master` branch.

+During finalization, we create a release branch (e.g. `releases/1.2`) in order to control which changes target the imminent
+release vs. the next release after that.
+Changes that are intended for both the imminent release and subsequent releases
+should be made in the `master` branch and cherry-picked into the release branch.
+Changes that only apply to the imminent
+release (such as version numbers) may be made directly in the release branch.

 # Release Process

-1. Ensure your git `HEAD` is at the latest version of `master` branch with no pending changes.
+1. Ensure your git `HEAD` is at the latest version of the `master` or appropriate `releases/*` branch with no pending changes.
 2. Note the version currently being released by running:
    ```sh
    $ poetry version